Five things to watch: Spurs vs. Rockets

 FIVE THINGS TO WATCH

-4. The Spurs have held their opponent to under 100 points in two-straight games.
+4. The Spurs are 1-9 on the second game of a back-to-back.

-5. The Spurs have recorded fewer blocks than their opponents in 16-straight games.
+5. The Spurs have won three games in a row in Houston.

 Stay here at KENS 5 throughout the season for complete Spurs coverage.